ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 Much more variety is permitted in PRINT statements than is shown here.
 The additional flexibility is explained in section 3.
 1.

-#### 2.6.4 G0 T0 and IF-THEN
+#### 2.6.4 GO TO and IF-THEN
-Form:    <C[line number^ G0 T0 <(line numbers-
+Form:    <C[line number^ GO TO <(line numbers-
-Example: 150 G0T0 75
+Example: 150 GOTO 75
-240 G<Z> T0 850
+240 G<Z> TO 850
-Comment: Sometimes called an unconditional go to, G0 T0 is used to interrupt the normal sequence of executing statements in the increasing order of their line numbers.
+Comment: Sometimes called an unconditional go to, GO TO is used to interrupt the normal sequence of executing statements in the increasing order of their line numbers.
 Form:    <^line number^ IF ^expression^ ^relatioi^ ^expression> THEN <*Line number^
 Example: 140 IF X ^ Y + Z THEN 200